chieferischiefer/Nbot-Fixed/README.md

-This is the update source updated with a few things added onto it
+This is the updated nbot source for bo3

 This does automatically update so you don't have to worry updating the sig offsets anymore